collective/awesome-volto/README.md

 # awesome-volto
-A curated list of everything that makes Volto awesome
+A curated list of things that makes Volto awesome

 ## Contents